jakehemmerle/BrowserBro/README.md

 Build the packages by running```npm run build```.
 This cleans the /build directory, *browserifies* ```background.js``` and ```popup.js```, and copies everything needed to run the extension into the /build folder.
-Then, go to chrome://extensions, clicking "Load Unpacked" (make sure 'developer mode' is on, top right), and selecting the /build folder.
+Then, go to chrome://extensions, click "Load Unpacked" (make sure 'developer mode' is on, top right), and select the /build folder.

 ## How To Help